 Can Utility Bills Hurt My Credit?

 When you apply for a loan, your credit score is one of the most important factors in determining if you’ll be approved.
-Your credit score can affect many aspects of your life including: getting a job, renting an apartment or buying a car.
+Your credit score can affect many aspects of your life including getting a job, renting an apartment, or buying a car.
 But do utility bills hurt my credit?
 It’s possible that they can!

 Utility companies report payments to all three major bureaus which are used to calculate your FICO score.
-This means that late or missed payments for utilities such as electric and gas may show up on your record even if it does not have any effect on other types of debt like mortgages and car loans.
+This means that late or missed payments for utilities such as electricity and gas may show up on your record even if it does not have any effect on other types of debt like mortgages and car loans.

 Want to instantly increase your credit score?

 CreditRepairEase helps by giving you credit for the utility and mobile phone bills you’re already paying.
 Until now, those payments did not positively impact your score.